kulcsarrudolf/pasztor.at/content/blog/2018-02-26-how-i-built-my-own-cdn-aws.md

 publishDate: "2018-05-03T17:00:00Z"
 eventStreetAddress: Handelskai 94-96
 eventUrl: https://www.meetup.com/Amazon-Web-Services-AWS-Vienna/
-excerpt: How do you use AWS to build a CDN?
+summary: How do you use AWS to build a CDN?
 This talk is all about the nitty-gritty details!
 external_link: https://www.meetup.com/Amazon-Web-Services-AWS-Vienna/
-fbimage: /assets/img/aws-vienna.png
+fbimage: posts/aws-vienna.png
-googleimage: /assets/img/aws-vienna.png
+googleimage: posts/aws-vienna.png
 inLanguage: EN
-preview: /assets/img/aws-vienna.jpg
+preview: posts/aws-vienna.jpg
 tags:
 - Docker
 - DevOps